dbt-labs/dbt-audit-helper/README.md

 key of that model, and `prod_warehouse_schema` is the name of the schema your dbt project writes to when running in production.

-The results (emoji and all!) will be written out to the console if you run this code:
+Then, you can run this code to test an individual table; and the test will be run as part of a full test suite run.

 ```
 dbt test --select stg_jaffle__customers